sarahsamdo/sarahsamdo.github.io/_posts/2020-09-09-semesterly-blog-recap.md

+---
+title: What is Data?
+Reflection
+layout: post
+categories:
+- recap
+---
 This is my recap of the blogs posted in Week 3.

 [Kailey perfectly sums up what is data](https://kmaclin17.github.io/2020/09/04/slug.html): **Data is scalar and compound, it can be numbers and words and pictures, and more.**